Late Latin: Low Latin

-As Teuffel's scheme of the Golden Age and the Silver Age is the generally accepted one, the canonical list of authors should begin just after the end of the Silver Age, regardless of what 3rd century event is cited as the beginning; otherwise there are gaps.
-Teuffel gave the end of the Silver Age as the death of Hadrian at 138 CE.
-His classification of styles left a century between that event and his final period, the 3rd–6th centuries BCE, which was in other systems being considered Late Antiquity.
+As Teuffel's scheme of the Golden Age and the Silver Age is the generally accepted one, the canonical list of authors should begin just after the end of the Silver Age, regardless of what 3rd-century event is cited as the beginning; otherwise there are gaps.
+Teuffel gave the end of the Silver Age as the death of Hadrian in 138 CE.
+His classification of styles left a century between that event and his final period, the 3rd–6th centuries CE, which was in other systems considered Late Antiquity.